 Vice President, Finance, Clinical Solutions

 Since joining Wolters Kluwer Health in 1997, Mr. Pins has served in multiple capacities, including Director of Accounting for our Professional & Education business unit, Controller of Wolters Kluwer Health and Accounting Manager for Facts & Comparisons.
 He was named Vice President of Finance in June 2006.
-During his tenure with our company, Mr. Pins has worked closely with new system integrations and international accounting, among other special projects.
-In his current role, he oversees the finance divisions of ProVation® Medical, Drug Information and Decision Support.
-Prior to joining Wolters Kluwer, Mr. Pins served in public accounting for more than seven years.
-He has a Bachelor of Science degree in accounting from Iowa State University and is a certified CPA.
+During his tenure with our company, Mr. Pins has worked closely with acquisitions, new system integrations and international accounting, among other special projects.
+In his current role, he oversees the finance operations of Clinical Decision Support\Clinical Drug Information\Clinical Documentation\Clinical Terminologies and Surveillance.
+Prior to joining Wolters Kluwer, Mr. Pins served in public accounting for more than 7 years.
+He has a Bachelor’s of Science degree in accounting from Iowa State University and while working in public accounting was a certified CPA.